hello-robot/stretch_tutorials/getting_started/safety_guide.md

 The Stretch robots are potentially dangerous machines with safety hazards. **If improperly used they can cause injury or death.**

-* **All users must carefully read the following safety information prior to using the robot.**
+* **All users must carefully read the following safety information before using the robot.**
 * Anyone near the robot who has not read this safety information must be closely supervised at all times and made aware that the robot could be dangerous.
 * Only use the robot after inspecting the surrounding environment for potential hazards.